the awful truth

 (above) He’s ready to serve.

-another magnificent home
+(above) Another magnificent home

-(above) another magnificent home
+(above) Another magnificent home

 (above) He doesn’t seem to know any poor people.
 Note the gorgeous pilasters.

-a closer view of the pilasters
+(above) A closer view of the pilasters

-(above) a closer view of the pilasters
+(above) A closer view of the pilasters

 (above) If I had a lake retreat, this is what it would look like.
 Minus the live-in caretaker.

-(above) another view inside their lake house
+(above) Another view inside their lake house

 (above) Flannel pajamas would have been more appropriate.